Sam20-08/app_github_action/README.md

-## This is python app and for GitHub action
+## This is python app using GitHub action